Skip to main content

 Working Time Directive

-How to deal with Working Time Directive in seconds
+Easily manage Working Time Directive rules in just seconds

-Working time directive is a must, but let’s face it - it’s an annoying chore.
 The truth is, it doesn’t have to be such a headache.
-Instead of drowning in sheets and reminders, you automatically monitor workers' working hours according to the limitations you (and the government) define.
+Instead of drowning in sheets and reminders, you can automatically monitor workers' working hours according to the limitations you (and the government) define.

 You can easily be sure students don't work more than 20 hours a week.
 And not only students, you can set any working hours limits you want and to decide who it should apply to.
 This way, the platform will control the working hours for you.